SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Vivek Saraogi

 So minor tweakings always will lead to it.
 Yes, you’re right.
-But it’s impossible to be able to quantify all that Today.
+But it’s impossible to be able to quantify all that today.
 Everything has been done.
 Some part is towards improving the engineering.
-A lot of it is foreign exchange Also so one could not have booked the machinery which is to come in.
+A lot of it is foreign exchange also.
+So, one could not have booked the machinery which is to come in.
 You don’t move from 95 to 110 of them.
 I write

 Pramod Patwari

-90
+90 to 110.

 Vivek Saraogi

-210. So that’s not in my hand.
+90 to 110.
+So that’s not in my hand.
 I could not have booked the machinery which is to come as per we are laws I’m told.
 So that is one major part to this shipping cost.
 This crude, this ships not coming around Hormuz.
 And then keep, you know, keep up go to local transportation.
 You know the biggest consignment just to give you a figure is costing me 9 crores to transport a column or a part of the machinery.
 One, there’s.
 There are two such consignments.
 It takes four months.
 So people at this point of time I have to complete the project.

 And there are some costs which are probably a little higher than what it should be.
 Some are genuine, 90% are genuine.
 10% is bit of blackmail.
 One has to succumb to that in order to complete the plant with precision shipping cost, inland transport cost, currency fluctuation, revision of prices of some existing contracts we have put in fixed price contracts and that we try to keep to a minimum.
-And lastly some minor engineering and etc for the 90% modeling which just throws up some new maybe valves, pipelines kind of things.
+And lastly some minor engineering and etc for the 90% modeling which just throws up some new maybe valves, pipelines kind of things combination of all.

 Fair enough.
 So with project being so closer in terms of completion and operational say six to nine months.
 So can we expect this is the final kind of revision in project cost and there will be further in cost irrespective of macro environment?